Start a Plastic Sheets Trading Business in Dubai

 Establishing a business in a Dubai free zone brings significant commercial advantages.
 These include 0% corporate tax on qualifying income, 100% foreign ownership without the need for a local sponsor, and the ability to repatriate profits in full.
 For plastic sheet traders, these conditions create a highly competitive cost base from which to serve regional and international customers.

-What the Plastic Sheets Trading Licence Covers
+What the Plastic Sheets Trading License Covers

-Under this licence, a business is permitted to import, export, re-export, store, and distribute plastic sheet products both within the UAE and to international markets.
+Under this license, a business is permitted to import, export, re-export, store, and distribute plastic sheet products both within the UAE and to international markets.
 The scope is broad, covering a wide range of plastic sheet types including polycarbonate, acrylic, PVC, polyethylene, and polypropylene sheets, making it suitable for traders serving construction, signage, packaging, and industrial end markets.

-Who This Licence Is Suited To
+Who This License Is Suited To

-The plastic sheets trading licence at Dubai South Business Hub Free Zone is well suited to a range of business profiles.
+The plastic sheets trading license at Dubai South Business Hub Free Zone is well suited to a range of business profiles.
 Entrepreneurs and small to medium-sized enterprises looking for a cost-effective entry point into the UAE and GCC plastics supply chain will find the free zone's package options accessible and competitively priced.

 International traders seeking to use Dubai as a re-export hub for plastic materials destined for Asia, Africa, or Europe will benefit from the zone's proximity to Jebel Ali and its established logistics corridors.
-Manufacturers and distributors wanting a regional sales or distribution entity with full foreign ownership will also find this licence structure appropriate.
-Additionally, businesses already operating in construction, packaging, or industrial supply that wish to diversify into materials trading can use this licence to expand their product offering without establishing a separate onshore entity.
+Manufacturers and distributors wanting a regional sales or distribution entity with full foreign ownership will also find this license structure appropriate.
+Additionally, businesses already operating in construction, packaging, or industrial supply that wish to diversify into materials trading can use this license to expand their product offering without establishing a separate onshore entity.

 Setup Costs, Steps, and Licensing Requirements

 Setting up a plastic sheets trading company at Dubai South Business Hub Free Zone is a straightforward process.
-Trading licence packages typically start from approximately AED 12,000 to AED 20,000 per year, with the final cost depending on the visa quota selected and whether a flexi-desk or dedicated office space is included.
+Trading license packages typically start from approximately AED 12,000 to AED 20,000 per year, with the final cost depending on the visa quota selected and whether a flexi-desk or dedicated office space is included.
 Additional costs to budget for include government registration fees, corporate bank account setup charges, and any optional warehouse or storage arrangements.

 The core setup steps are as follows: